denizmavi-commencis/AI-Code-Review-Test-iOS/PRE_COMMIT_HOOK_SETUP.md

 ### For Code Reviewers

-The pre-commit hook doesn't replace code review!
+The pre-push hook doesn't replace code review!
 It catches critical issues, but reviewers should still check for:
 - Code quality and maintainability
 - Test coverage
 - Documentation